HVR88/Monochrome-Gaming-Logos/README.md

 Includes arcade, console, computer, publisher and category/playlist logos.

+Do you feel a logo is missing, have an idea for an alternate or have another special request?
+Create an issue and let me know.

 PNG files are all 600 pixels wide.
 SVG files 2 inches @ 300dpi.
 If you need wider PNG files, download the SVG and rasterize to a specific size.

 ![sample of logos](https://github.com/HVR88/Monochrome-Gaming-Logos/blob/main/monochrome-sample.png)